Amoxicillin

 Routine monitoring is not always needed for short courses.
 Longer or complex treatment may include blood tests if your clinician advises.

-If you take warfarin, INR checks may be arranged during and after antibiotics.
+If you take Warfarin, INR checks may be arranged during and after antibiotics.

 If you cannot take penicillins, your prescriber may choose a different antibiotic class based on infection type and local guidance.